ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

 Basic machine requirements:

-Windows XP or Vista with 900MHz 32-bit processor as a minimum and a 1.8GHz 32-bit processor recommended.
+Windows XP or W7 with 900MHz 32-bit processor as a minimum and a 1.8GHz 32-bit processor recommended.

 Memory should be at least 1GB (2GB is better).
 On some machines increases in RAM will allow for results files to be scanned faster.

 ESP-r is disk-intensive so a faster disk is a good investment.
-The ESP-r distribution takes up about 350MB of disk space.
+The ESP-r distribution takes up about 500MB of disk space.
 Depending on the complexity of your models you need to allows for at least another Gb of working space.

 Dependencies: